LeeMorinUCF/QMB3311S22/demo_04_PP_Ch_04_Strings/README.md

 [Text Analytics for Beginners using NLTK](https://medium.com/towards-artificial-intelligence/text-mining-in-python-steps-and-examples-78b3f8fd913b)

-There are many other examples, as this the capabilities have expanded significantly over the last several years.
+There are many other examples, as these capabilities have expanded significantly over the last several years.

 This form of analysis goes well beyond the toolkit we have so far.
-We will have to learn more about list of data and reading and writing files containing the data.
+We will have to learn more about lists of data and about reading and writing files containing the data.
-We will have to learn to use Python modules, such as the ```nltk``` module used here.
+We will have to learn to use Python modules, such as the ```nltk``` module used in the example script above.
-Then we will have to learn to use modules that conduct statistical analysis of the form you would do in a course on econometrics.
+Then we will have to learn to use modules that conduct statistical analysis of the form you would learn in a course on econometrics.